-Some CLI commands will automatically place the ThreatQ application into maintenance mode when executed.
-The Help Center topics for these commands will indicate if the command will automatically place the ThreatQ application into maintenance mode.
+Some CLI commands automatically place the ThreatQ application into maintenance mode when executed.
+The Help Center topics for these commands indicates if the command will automatically place the ThreatQ application into maintenance mode.

 Placing the ThreatQ Application into Maintenance Mode